jreimone/refactory/README.md

 Documentation can be found under: http://www.modelrefactoring.org/

+Our Quality Smell catalogue can be found here: https://martinbrylski.github.io/android_smells/

 Current version 0.9.2 can be installed with update site URL: http://www.modelrefactoring.org/update/

 Watch a video: